-Additive manufacturing, additive layer manufacturing, or 3D printing uses computer-aided-design (CAD) or a 3D model to direct hardware to build an object layer upon layer.
+Additive Manufacturing (AM), additive layer manufacturing, or 3D printing uses Computer-Aided-Design (CAD) or a 3D model to direct hardware in order to to build an object layer-by-layer.
 The CAD drawing acts as a set of instructions or blueprints, illustrating all the intricacies of the product being made.
 These blueprints instruct the machine where and when to place the material.
 Complex objects can be produced in this manner without the need to join together separate parts.
 This type of design freedom allows a user to improve functionality through increased complexity.
 The result is an intricate, unique and lightweight product with greater strength.

-In this process, there are fewer errors and the opportunity to pinpoint and resolve problems before printing.
+In this process, there are fewer errors as well as the opportunity to pinpoint and resolve problems before printing.
 To achieve a similar result using a traditional method, additional steps would be required, such as carving, milling, machining, or shaping.
 In other words, 3D technologies enable the ability to fabricate geometries that were previously not manufacturable.

-While additive technologies have mostly been used for prototyping, software, hardware and materials have steadily matured to produce production-quality end-use parts—a process termed Direct Digital Manufacturing (DDM).
-This is driven by the engineers and designers engaged in both day-to-day and big-picture design vision.
-Those with more knowledge and comfort with how to design for additive manufacturing (DFAM) will be better able to leverage the value of it entirely.
+Additive technologies have mostly been used for prototyping; and to create software and hardware components.
+Materials have steadily matured to produce production-quality end-use parts—a process termed Direct Digital Manufacturing (DDM).
+This is driven by engineers and designers engaged in both day-to-day and big-picture design vision.
+Those with more knowledge and comfort with Design for Additive Manufacturing (DFAM) will be better able to leverage the value of it.

 More than ever before, development can be front-loaded with a faster iteration of high-quality physical prototypes.
-Additive manufacturing can be applied to products from vastly different industries, including medical, dental, biotech, aerospace, automotive, construction, industrial design, education, fashion, food, and more.
-Subsets of additive manufacturing (AM) include 3D printing, rapid prototyping (RP), direct digital manufacturing, layered manufacturing and additive fabrication.
+Additive manufacturing can be applied to products from vastly different industries, including medical, dental, biotech, aerospace, automotive, construction, industrial design, education, fashion, food and more.
+Subsets of AM include 3D printing, rapid prototyping, direct digital manufacturing, layered manufacturing and additive fabrication.

-Additive manufacturing is used by the automotive industry for both prototypes, tooling and parts.
-There are many benefits of using 3D printing in the automotive industry, including:
+Additive manufacturing is used by the automotive industry for prototypes, tooling and parts.
+There are many benefits of using 3D printing in the automotive industry, including / /

 Get a 3D printing quote in as soon as one hour on any 3D project today.